The Snail and the Whale: Adaptations and editions

 The audiobook with an accompanying audio cassette, is narrated by English voice actor Imelda Staunton, while the audiobook with an accompanying compact disc is narrated by Scottish voice actor David Tennant.

 The Snail and the Whale was adapted for the stage by the theatre company Tall Stories in 2012, and has been on tour around the United Kingdom and the rest of the world.

-On 6 November 2018, it was announced that BBC One and Magic Light Pictures would bring audiences The Snail and the Whale for Christmas 2019.
-The music is supplied by French composer and musician Rene Aubry, and the animation was provided by Triggerfish Animation Studios.
-The 26-minute production aired on BBC One at 2:30 pm on 25 December 2019, and again at 2:05pm on 1 January 2020.
+A short animated film adaptation of the same name was released for Christmas 2019 on BBC One.
+Magic Light Pictures produced the film, while the animation was provided by Triggerfish Animation Studios.
 It was released on DVD on 10 February 2020 in the United Kingdom.